 When those who had been sent returned to the house, they found the slave in good health.

-Please remember that these scriptures are divinely inspired, and thus, one would expect that an all-knowing, all-powerful, ever-present being that wanted its human creations to worship it would have been aware of the issues with such discrepancies, and would have guided its authors to transcribe a more harmonious text; however, this is not what happened.
-The two stories contain narratives that would not hold up in court.
+Fundamentalist Christians often insist that these texts are divinely inspired.
+If that were the case, one would expect that an all-knowing, all-powerful, ever-present being (one that desired its human creations to worship it) would have been aware of such discrepancies and would have guided its authors toward a coherent and harmonious account.

 Analysis